|Guide||♦||12 Triplogs||1 Topic|

-Natural Bridges National Monument is a rather small park, with no backpacking opportunities, and only a few maintained trails.
+Natural Bridges National Monument is a relatively small park, with no backpacking opportunities and only a few maintained trails.
 Its natural, historic, and prehistoric attractions are almost out of scale, considering the monument's small size!
 The park contains hundreds of prehistoric Anasazi ruins, dozens of historic sites, and three of the largest natural bridges in the United States.
 Natural bridges are formed differently than natural arches.
 While natural arches, such as are common at the nearby Arches National Park, look similar, natural arches are not formed by water flowing under them.
-Bridges, as the name implies, span a creek or other body of flowing, or previously flowing, water.
+As the name implies, Bridges span a creek or other body of flowing or previously flowing water.

 Starting from the paved parking lot, the trail descends in easy switchbacks across a slickrock slope until reaching a slickrock bench.
 The trail then heads westerly along this bench until you reach the top of one of two staircases built into the cliff face.
 This allows access to the lower sections of the canyon, otherwise inaccessible due to a sheer cliff of about 200 feet.
 The trail then continues by the cliff face, shaded year-round with large pine trees, along a narrow ledge.

 Below the register, the trail goes into a series of steep switchbacks to cross a talus slope.
 They can be narrow and rocky at times, so watch your footing.
 When the switchbacks end, you are on a slickrock slope again, with a nice view of Sipapu Bridge looming across the canyon in front of you.
 The slickrock crossing is the trickiest part of the hike, as it is often steep and can be snowy/icy/slippery during the winter.
-There is an seasonal spring that flows occasionally during the slickrock crossing, and algae can make this section treacherous even during warmer months when there is no ice.
+A seasonal spring occasionally flows during the slickrock crossing, and algae can make this section treacherous even during warmer months when there is no ice.
 This is an easy place to twist an ankle.

 The Park Service has installed metal railings for portions of this crossing, and you would be well advised to use them.
 There are also three log ladders in place to help with steep sections of slickrock and overhangs.
 They can be slightly unnerving, but rest assured that they are sturdy enough for most people.